Fund types

 ETFs

 (Exchange Traded Funds) are a bit like index-tracking investment companies.
 They trade on an exchange like an investment company and can trade at premiums or discounts.
 Some are a lot more straightforward than others – make sure you understand the ins and outs of short ETFs and geared ETFs before you go anywhere near them for instance.
-Here’s a link to a guide that explains how these products work.
+Here’s a guide that explains how these products work.

 LPs